JakDaniels/MIOS/README.md

 	2016-10-02 20:49:01 (2.04 MB/s) - “/home/opensim/MIOS/Instances/.config/ConfigSets/osgrid/config-include/FlotsamCache.ini” saved [1865/1865]

-7) Create your first Opensim Instance!
+7) Create your first OpenSim Instance!
 By default if --config-set is not given then it will use the downloaded 'osgrid' config files.
 This can be changed in MIOS's config file.

 	# ./opensim.sh.php --add-instance Test1 --config-set osgrid